powervs-ibm/terraform-provider-ibm/website/docs/d/pi_volume.html.markdown

 # ibm_pi_volume

 Retrieves information about a persistent storage volume that is mounted to a Power Systems Virtual Server instance.
-For more information, about managin a volume, see [moving data to the cloud](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-moving-data-to-the-cloud).
+For more information, about managing a volume, see [moving data to the cloud](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-moving-data-to-the-cloud).

 ## Example Usage